TuulaP/opolku/README.md

 - chk translations
 - loops to all [0] parts to process json properly
 - test with the "real" file with lots of data.
+- is there enough data to get pass grade in style 4/5 ?